 This is when you need to bring in a skilled personal injury attorney like the ones at Butler Kahn.
 You need to have a strong, well-presented case in order to win an appropriate judgment.
 It is not uncommon for your case to never reach a jury.
 Fault is often determined by court officials and in some cases, insurance adjusters.
 An experienced lawyer makes sure that all your concerns are addressed.
 They will work to get you a fair judgment and everything you’re entitled to by law.
 Just a small example of what your legal team will do for you includes:

 - Collecting and preserving any evidence from the accident.

 - Interviewing and talking to witnesses and involved parties.

 - Interpreting and applying Georgia laws and regulations to the case.

 - Negotiating with the insurance companies on your behalf.

 - Preparing any necessary documents for court and filings.

 From the moment you or your family member is involved in an accident, the timer is counting down.
 For most personal injury cases in Georgia, there is a 2-year window for you to file your case.
 If you miss the deadline, you will be unable to file a claim and seek damages even if you suffered severe injury or loss.

 What you can do after a Georgia vehicle accident

 Just because we know how insurance is supposed to work does not mean it will be easy to secure the compensation you need.
-Even if the other driver is at fault in your vehicle accident, you may need to secure assistance from a Georgia car accident attorney.
+Even if the other driver is at fault in your vehicle accident, you may need to secure assistance from an Atlanta Car accident attorney.